buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.5.70 =
+* Bug: Core - Create Account button and privacy policy checkbox were showing in the confirm email address notice screen and have now been removed
+* Bug: Core - Reactions migration tool was taking too long when migrating large numbers of Likes
+* Bug: Core - Updated background process log logic to maintain the log table size between 500MB or less and no larger than 1GB
+* Bug: Forums - Discussions and replies in secondary languages were not displayed on the users profile page discussions tab
+* Bug: Groups - When promoting a member in the the group to co-organizer or moderator the users were losing course access

 = 2.5.61 =
 * Bug: Core - reCaptcha update fixing issues with verifying on Login, Register, Reset password, Account Activation pages
 * Bug: Core - When disabling the Group component in BuddyBoss settings, when then visiting the photos tab in the user profile, this was causing a fatal error